gvwilson/sensibleadventures/cloudherd/new.md

 Thokmay's hand.

 She pressed the heels of her hands to her temples.
 What was happening?
 She couldn't be mind-hearing the forest---could she?
+She must be going crazy.
+It was too much---it couldn't all fit.
+Her head was going to burst.

+"It's too big..."
+Noxy whimpered.

 "Sh!"
 Thokmay hissed urgently.
 "Be quiet!"

-"It's too big..."
-Noxy whimpered.
-She must be going crazy.
-It was too much---it couldn't all fit.
-Her head was going to burst.
-She put a hand on a nearby tree to steady herself.
+Noxy put a hand on a nearby tree to steady herself.
 The bark was cold and damp but reassuringly solid.
 The little beads of sap under her palm were frozen nearly solid but still sticky.
 She took a deep, shaky breath.
 She wasn't going to throw up after all.
 "I'm all right," she told Thokmay, smiling weakly.
 "Just...  just a headache."
 Somewhere nearby, a sapsucker chirped uncertainly.
 A squirrel chattered in response, and from right behind her, a tiger spoke.

 "What are you doing here?"
 Kulbinder demanded.
 Noxy shrieked and spun around.
 The tiger ignored her.
 "You should be in the village!"